-CAMPSITE REQUESTAND FEE
+CAMPSITE REQUESTS AND FEE

-The campsite request fee is \$50 per unit (this may be rolled over from previous years for in-council units) and must be paid in advance for your unit to secure your campsite.
+The campsite reservation fee is \$50 per unit and must be paid in advance for your unit to secure your campsite.
 To request your campsite, please use our online registration at https://scoutingevent.com/006.
-Campsite requests will be accepted starting January 16, 2023 at 5:00pm Central.
+Campsite registrations will be accepted starting January 16, 2023 at 5:00pm Central.
 Campsites are assigned based on projected numbers provided by unit leaders and deposits paid.
 Requests are not guaranteed; however, management will try to honor request when assigning campsites.
-If your unit needs more than the 2-person tent ratio used to decide capacity of campsites, please indicate the number of tents requested at the time of deposit.
+Campsites do not have electricity in them, but have gas-powered hot water heaters.
+If your unit needs extra tents (above projected numbers) please notify the camp staff one week before your arrival to camp.
+Request will be filled if possible, if not your unit may bring personal tents or hammocks.